-The activities in the following lesson are designed for use with upper elementary students.
-Activities could be modified for younger students by translating the texts into simpler language or for middle or high school students by using the original texts.
-Increasing or decreasing the level of modeling and support could also allow elements of this lesson to be taught across ages.
-This inquiry-driven lesson focuses on the questions "How has the Thanksgiving celebration changed through the years and how has it stayed the same?"
-"Why do different people and groups think differently about the Thanksgiving holiday?" and "How might we use this day to promote social justice?"
+The activities in the following lesson are designed for use with high school students.
+Activities could be modified for middle school or even upper elementary students by translating the texts into simpler language and by providing additional modeling and support.
+This inquiry-driven lesson focuses on the questions "How has the holiday commonly referred to as Thanksgiving been remembered and celebrated by different groups within the United States?" and "How might we use this day to promote social justice?"
 These questions are intended to promote inquiry within the intersection of the curricular standards, students' interests, and real-world problems.
 Throughout the inquiry lesson the teacher integrates cooperative learning, direct instruction, discussion, cognitive apprenticeships, and experiential learning to meet the varying and changing needs of students.
-Figure 10 makes connections between these lesson ideas and the C3 Framework (NCSS, 2013).
+Figure 6 makes connections between these lesson ideas and the C3 Framework (NCSS, 2013).